MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation: Introduction

 \section{Introduction}

-Recently, with the development of Internet, applications with sequential information have become numerous and multilateral, such as web page recommendation and click prediction.
-Based on sequential prediction methods, these platforms could predict user's next behaviors so as to improve user experience.
-Taking online shopping as an example, user's purchasing history can be considered as sequences in time order and new items are released continuously.
-Due to the sparse user feedbacks, sequential prediction often encounters cold start problem.
-Thus, in this work, our task concentrates on sequential prediction of implicit feedback (online purchase behaviors) and address cold start problem of items with visual and textual information.
+} \IEEEPARstart{R}{ecently}, with the development of Internet, applications with sequential information have become numerous and multilateral, such as web page recommendation and click prediction.
+Based on sequential recommendation methods, these applications could predict a user's following behaviors to improve user experience.
+Taking online shopping as an example, after a user buys an item, the application would predict a list of items that the user might buy in the near future.
+Further, we can consider the purchase behaviors as a sequence in the time order.
+Due to sparse user feedbacks, sequential recommendation usually encounters the item cold start problem.
+Thus, our task here concentrates on the sequential recommendation based on user historical implicit feedback and alleviating the item cold start problem.
+As shown in Figure \ref{fig:purchase_sequence}, we observe that a user will look at corresponding images and text descriptions before he or she buys items.
+Intuitively, we can alleviate the item cold start problem by modeling additional multi-modal information like images and text descriptions.
+Besides, we try to find a more effective way of incorporating additional information into sequence modeling.

-As for item prediction, Matrix Factorization (MF) based methods \cite{koren2009matrix,rendle2009bpr,salakhutdinov2011probabilistic} have been widely developed by learning latent representations of users and items.
-In order to alleviate the cold start problem, many kinds of additional information have been adopted, such as the attribute information \cite{lu2013selective,zhao2013active}, text \cite{bao2014topicmf}, images \cite{he2016vbpr,zhao2016matrix} and so on.
-However, although these methods can well utilize different types of features to address cold start, they usually capture user's static interest and have difficult in capturing sequential information.
-Long-term interest should be weakened while short-term interest would become prominent relatively \cite{chen2015personalized}.
+As for the recommendation, collaborative filtering methods are widely used.
+Matrix Factorization (MF) methods \cite{koren2009matrix, rendle2009bpr, salakhutdinov2011probabilistic} become the first choice, and learn latent representations of users and items.
+In order to alleviate the cold start problem, multiple additional information can be adopted, such as attribute information \cite{lu2013selective, zhao2013active}, text \cite{bao2014topicmf}, images \cite{he2016vbpr, zhao2016matrix}, and so on.
+Although these methods can utilize different types of features, they usually capture the user's static interest and have much difficulty in capturing sequential information.
+Long-term interest should be weakened while short-term interest should become prominent relatively \cite{chen2015personalized}.